-The Hull Western Synagogue, contains a beautiful war memoria,l to those from Hull's Jewish community that lost their lives in the war.
+The Hull Western Synagogue, contains a beautiful war memorial, commemorating those from Hull's Jewish community, lost in the war.
 They include:-

 Corporal, Harry Silverstone, 9th Essex Regiment, died 3rd July 1916, aged 39.
 He is commemorated on the Somme memorial to the missing at Thiepval.

 His brother, Private, Marcus Silverstone, 1st Royal Fusiliers, died on the 7th October 1916, aged 40, and is commemorated on the same memorial.
-They were the sons of Caroline and the late Barnett Silverstone, at 121 Walker Street.
-These casualties of the Battle of the Somme were commemorated on the Jewish War memorial at Hull’s Western Synagogue on Linnaeus Street, Hull.
+They were the sons of Caroline and the late Barnett Silverstone, of 121 Walker Street, Hull.
+They were killed at the Somme, and are commemorated on the Jewish War memorial at Hull’s Western Synagogue on Linnaeus Street, Hull.

 Hull Western Synagogue, Linnaeus street (now closed)

 Listed on the same memorial, are two Jewish Officers, 2nd Lieutenant, Harold Issac Opet, London Regiment, 7th Bn, (the Post Office Rifles), killed on the 23rd March 1918, during the German Spring Offensive.
 He was aged 30 and the son of Siegfried and Rachel Opet who ran a Draper business.